 Storage Room Procedures

 The snack stand must be staffed with at least 3 parents for all shifts.
-It is the Managers responsibility to staff the stand and make sure the parents are courteous to Denville Baseball Concession Stand Director and Assistant Directors and any patrons.
+It is the Managers responsibility to staff the stand and make sure the parents are courteous to Denville Baseball Concession Stand Director and any patrons.
+No children under the age of 13 are permitted to work the stand.
 Stand captain will unlock the stand, explain the procedures for stand duty, return to lock up the stand and collect the money at the end of the shift.
 If 1 person shows to work the stand it will be closed for that shift.

 It is the Managers responsibility to schedule their team in the stand.
 It is also their responsibility to inform the parents that this is mandatory.
 Each team will have to staff the stand at least twice during the regular season, and once during the playoff season.
 Teams will be assigned during a time that their child’s team is playing.
 A schedule will be posted online and in the stand.

 The Concession Stand Director is an elected Denville Baseball Board Members and are responsible for staffing and general operation of the food serving facilities.
 The Stand Director has been adequately trained by the local board of health officials.

 Stand Captains will be assigned at least one (1) for each day of the week.
 The Concession Stand Director will provide essential food handling safety information and guidance to the daily appointed stand captains.

 The following are essential safety tips which must be adhered to during the daily operation of the Snack Stand.